 Each prospective purchaser of the Interests will be required to execute the Subscription Agreement.
 The Subscription Agreement contains numerous representations, warranties and covenants by the purchaser and indemnity obligations of the purchaser in the event that the representations, warranties and covenants are breached.
-Upon the acceptance by the Company of the Subscription Agreement with respect to each purchaser, the Company will admit the Subscriber to the Company as a Class D Member, Class F Member or Class G Member based on the Membership Interest purchased.
+Upon the acceptance by the Company of the Subscription Agreement with respect to each purchaser, the Company will admit the Subscriber to the Company as a Class D Member, Class F Member, Class G Member, Class J Member, Class K Member or Class M Member, based on the Interest purchased.